-One of the prettiest cities I’ve visited in Uttarakhand is Nainital, in the Kumaoni region, famous for its beautiful lakes and picturesque surroundings.
-Blessed by the presence of nine lakes that make for a truly breathtaking natural landscape, Nainital is one of the most touristy places in this Indian Himalayan region.
+One of the prettiest cities I’ve visited in Uttarakhand is Nainital, in the Kumaon region, famous for its beautiful lakes and picturesque surroundings.
+Blessed by the presence of nine lakes that make for a truly breathtaking natural landscape, Nainital is one of the most touristy places in this Himalayan region in northern India.

 Now, being India, could it be just a normal lake?
 Let’s get on.

-According to the boat captain (and my friend too, actually, who is a tour guide), when the British settlements were dismantled and rulers were leaving Nainital, all their possessions were dropped in the lake, and now, apparently, everything lies on the bottom, making for an invaluable historic and cultural heritage.
-Although I’m a good swimmer, I decided to avoid confirming this by plunging into the water, and not just by its unusual very green color, but also because it did seem considerably deep.
+According to the boat captain, when the British settlements were dismantled and rulers were leaving Nainital, all their possessions were dropped in the lake, and now, apparently, everything lies on the bottom, making for an invaluable historical and cultural heritage.
+Although I’m a good swimmer, I decided to avoid confirming this by plunging into the water, and not just by its unusual very green colour, but also because it did seem considerably deep.

 This was the “real-life” story, but, again, being India, I expected more.
 And I wasn’t disappointed.